smaht-dac/smaht-pipeline-utils/docs/contribute_pipeline.rst

 Contribute a Pipeline
 ======================

-Welcome to the contribute a pipeline documentation.
+Welcome to the documentation on how to contribute pipelines.

-We're glad that you're interested in contributing a pipeline to the project.
-Pipelines are an essential part of the project, and we appreciate your help in expanding and improving our offering.
+We're glad that you're interested in contributing a pipeline, and we appreciate your help in expanding and improving our offering.
 This document will guide you through the process of building and deploying a new pipeline in the portal infrastructure.